dcousin3/Bagel/README.md

 ## License
-Bagel is distributed under a CC 4.0 BY NC license
+Bagel is distributed under a CC 4.0 BY NC license with the dditional restriction that non-humans (bots and automated web scraping algorithms) are not allowed to use, adapt, or modify code here unless explicitely approved by the right holders.
 One exception is the function `invFFT_1D_radix2` which is distributed under a MIT license.